MrMith/KillInfo/README.md

 ### This plugin is in BETA.
 Please report any errors/bugs as a issue or PM on discord.

 ## Install Instructions.
-Put blackvoidFix.dll under the release tab into sm_plugins folder.
+Put KillInfo.dll under the release tab into sm_plugins folder.

 ## Config Options.